-The actual role of the server is not important; the key point is that all of the servers in an Application will inherit that Application’s policies.
+The actual role of the server is not important; all of the servers in an Application will inherit the same Access and Chamber Policies, so you can use the Application construct however best helps you manage your policies.

-Endpoints do not need to be assigned to an Application; for example, remote desktop targets do not need to be assigned to an Application.
+Endpoints can be onboarded without being assigned to an Application; for example, remote desktop targets do not need to be assigned to an Application.